-General Requirements for Admission
+General Requirements for Program Admission

 To be considered for MAT admission, applicants must submit an application for admission to Graduate Studies at CSU.
 Admission to the M.A.T.
-English program requires an earned baccalaureate degree in English (or a closely related field) from an accredited college or university.
-Individuals without a degree in English are expected to complete undergraduate and/or graduate course work to compensate for deficiencies.
+English program requires an earned baccalaureate degree in English (or a closely related field which includes at least twenty-one (21) hours of coursework in English) from an accredited college or university.